akarsh/osmtogeojson-nodejs-server-tutorial/README.md

 This creates a local-server that is accessible at port ```3030```
 ```
 /* A local sever folder is accessible via url: http://localhost:3030/.
-Where the osm and geojson files are downloaded */
+Where the osm and GeoJSON files are downloaded */
 connect().use(serveStatic(__dirname)).listen(3030, function(){
     console.log('Server running on 3030...');
 });
 ```

-You can test the geojson file by accessing this url,
+You can test the GeoJSON file by accessing this url,
 ```
 /* url to download the geojson file */
 // http://localhost:3030/map.geojson